akshara3789/Insta-Art/README.md

 2. **Upload Images**: Use Cloudinary to upload generated images.
 The platform integrates Cloudinary for efficient image storage and delivery.
 3. **Share Images**: Once images are generated and uploaded, you can share them with the community by uploading them through the platform’s sharing feature.

-## Contributing

-Contributions are welcome!
-If you want to contribute to the project, please fork the repository, make your changes, and create a pull request.
-Ensure your code adheres to the project’s coding standards.

----

-Feel free to adjust the template to fit your specific project details and preferences!